19hours/sg-statutes/Acts/Stamp Duties Act.md

 (bb)

-on sale of immovable property (or part thereof) which, under the Master Plan, may be used for solely residential purposes or for mixed purposes, one of which is residential; and which is acquired on or after 14th January 2011
+on sale of residential property, one of which is residential; and which is acquired on or after 14th January 2011

-In addition to duty under paragraph (a), where the property or part thereof is disposed of in the following periods from the date of its acquisition:
+In addition to duty underparagraph (a), where the propertyis disposed ofin the following periods from the date of its acquisition:

 Within one year